altunixon/wips/lns/altina_ln/ASP-52-.md

 “It’s fine to repair the roof when it starts to leak.
 So I started to have that habit… This was something I learned from books.”

-Altina was stupefied hearing those words.
+Altina was stupefied hearing those words.<br/>

-Vanessa sighed once more.
+Vanessa sighed once more.<br/>

 “Of course, the thing about our roofs being fixed recently was a lie.
 That was to chase the scammer away.”